-In 1997, the EPA set a separate standard for $PM{2.5}$.
-Particles in the $PM{2.5}$ size range are able to travel deeply into the respiratory tract, reaching the lungs.
-Exposure to fine particles can cause short-term health effects such as eye, nose, throat and lung irritation, coughing, sneezing, runny nose and shortness of breath.
+FINE BEACH SAND EPA. www.epa.gov/pm-pollution/particulate-matter-pm-basics#PM travel deeply into the respiratory tract, reaching the lungs.
+Exposure to fine particles can cause short-term health effects such as eye, nose, throat, and lung irritation, coughing, sneezing, runny nose, and shortness of breath.
 Exposure to fine particles can also affect lung function and worsen medical conditions such as asthma and heart disease.
-Scientific studies have linked increases in daily PM{2.5} exposure with increased respiratory and cardiovascular hospital admissions, emergency department visits and deaths.
+Scientific studies have linked increases in daily $PM{2.5}$ exposure with increased respiratory and cardiovascular hospital admissions, emergency department visits and deaths.
 Recent studies suggest that long term exposure to particulate matter may be associated with increased rates of bronchitis and reduced lung function.

-Figure 9 - Size Comparisons for PM Particles
+Figure 9.1 - Size Comparisons for PM